bgd-labs/rescue-mission-phase-1/README.md

 - [AaveMerkleDistributor](/src/contracts/AaveMerkleDistributor.sol): This contract has the logic for the users to be able to claim the rescued tokens, according to the generated merkle trees.
 To enable a rescue of a determined token, the addDistributions method needs to be called with the arrays of tokens and merkleRoots, indication the pairs token:merkleRoot (indicated in the token specific merkle tree rescue json [files](#merkle-trees)).
 Once a distribution is added.
 A user can claim the tokens by passing the index, account and amount also indicated [here](#merkle-trees).

-We can also find the necessary contracts to change the long executor quorum:

-- [Executor](/src/contracts/LongExecutor.sol): This contract has the same logic as the current [long executor](https://etherscan.io/address/0x61910EcD7e8e942136CE7Fe7943f956cea1CC2f7) but with a decrese on the MINIMUM_QUORUM, to make the proposals executed by the long executor not as hard to pass.
-It also contains methods to update the settings, so as in the future there is no need to deploy new long executors.
-- [AaveEcosystemReserveV2](/src/contracts/AaveEcosystemReserveV2.sol): This contract has the logic to vote on a specific proposal with the ecosystem Aave token balance.
-This will be executed on initialize.
-This is done so we will be able to more easiliy pass the proposal that deploys the new long executor as that will require 20% of the token distribution, and the ecosystem reserve has 10% of it aprox.

 ### Governance Payloads

 For the token rescue to be executed, there has been a need to create two Proposal payloads.
 One to be executed by the Aave Governance [short executor](https://etherscan.io/address/0xEE56e2B3D491590B5b31738cC34d5232F378a8D5), and the other one for the [long executor](https://etherscan.io/address/0x61910EcD7e8e942136CE7Fe7943f956cea1CC2f7)